photobooth-app/wigglecam/README.md

 ## 😍 What it is

-🧪 two Raspberry Pi camera modules connected to Raspberry Pi 5 🧪 Software synchronized cameras, using picamera2
+🧪 Python software to capture wigglegrams using multiple cameras 🧪 Software synchronized Raspberry Pi camera modules, using picamera2
 🧪 3d printed enclosure
 🧪 Creating smooth videos from just two images using frame interpolation AI algorithms